webplatform/docs/guides/html_lists/index.md

   <li>Chapter Two</li>
   <li>Chapter Three  </li>
 </ol></syntaxhighlight>

+Note that we have used the <code>list-style-type: lower-alpha</code> CSS property to sequence the nested list with lower-case letters instead of decimal numbers.

-Note how the nested list starts after the <code>&lt;li&gt;</code> and the text of the containing list item (“Chapter One”); then ends before the <code>&lt;/li&gt;</code> of the containing list item.
-Nested lists often form the basis for website navigation menus, as they are a good way to define the hierarchical structure of the website.
+Nested lists are quite useful, and often form the basis for navigation menus, as they are a good way to define the hierarchical structure of the web site.

 Theoretically you can nest as many lists as you like, although in practice it can become confusing to nest lists too deeply.
 For very large lists, you may be better off splitting the content up into several lists with headings instead, or even splitting it up into separate pages.
+A good rule of thumb is, don't nest lists deeper than three levels.

+==Conclusion==

+(Let's see if everything works before writing the conclusion.)
 }}
 {{Notes_Section
 |Usage=